 Dell UP2716D colour gamut

 There are a number of monitors now available that use GB-LED backlights, including the Dell UP2716D whose colour gamut is shown above (red triangle) and compared with sRGB (green triangle) and Adobe RGB (purple triangle).
 Panel manufacturer AU Optronics (AUO) have an alternative method of achieving a wide colour gamut, which they are integrating into some of their AHVA (IPS-type) panels.
 These use a mixture of red and blue diodes with a green scintillating phosphor (a so-called RB-LED or RB-G LED design).
 The backlight design of both solutions is somewhat more complex than a standard WLED and demands a bit of a price premium in comparison.
 This premium is falling all the time, however.
-There is also an ongoing development from a US-based company called Nanosys which could offer an even lower cost alternative.
+There is also a recent development from a US-based company called Nanosys which offers an even lower cost alternative.
 The technology is called ‘Quantum Dot Enhacement Film’ (QDEF) and it changes the LED backlight as we know it.
 Blue diodes are still used, but the phosphor coating and diffuser are replaced with a special film of nanoscopic phosphors called ‘Quantum Dots’ as illustrated below.

 QDEF - Quantum Dot Enhancement Film

 The Quantum Dots are found in their trillions on the film.
 They can be tuned physically (by alternating their size) to control the wavelengths of light emitted once they are excited by a light source.
 The blue component is provided in abundance in the light emitted from the diode itself whilst the red and green components can be provided by the specially tuned Quantum Dots.
 This provides the three distinct spectral peaks at ‘blue’, ‘green’ and ‘red’ that are required for coverage of extended colour spaces.
-The sort of spectrum produced by this system is quite comparable to the Adobe RGB WLED design.
+The sort of spectrum produced by this system is quite comparable to the GB-LED/RB-LED design.
 The spectrum yielded is illustrated by the following graph, taken from Jeff Yurek’s (Product Marketing Manager of Nanosys) blog ‘dot color’.

 An important attraction of QDEF is its easy integration into existing LCD designs – the film is thinner than a typical sheet of paper and simply replaces existing components.
 It is also cost-neutral, in contrast to the expensive multi-diode and enhanced phosphor designs currently being employed by LG Display.
 The ‘naked’ blue diode does not need a separate phosphor treatment and instead passes light through the film which is of comparable cost to the phosphor and diffuser arrangement.
 Furthermore the film itself has demonstrated suitable lifetime for use in TVs and monitors with an equivalent operating lifetime of well over 30,000 hours (which is comparable to some of the better LED backlights out there today).